 Installing the Setup Package

 The first thing you need to choose the platform to run Redis Enterprise Software on.
-If on-premise or in the cloud and you want to install it yourself, you will need to download the package.
-For Amazon AWS, there are other instructions to setup an AMI image.
+If on-premise or in the cloud and you want to install it yourself, you need to download the package.
+For Amazon AWS, there are other instructions to set up an AMI image.
 You can also run RS in a Docker container for testing purposes.
 Navigate to the Redis Labs download page and select one of the following options:

 - Installation package - Click the Download button for the OS you would like to use in order to download the .tar file installation package.

 - AMI - Click the AWS AMI button for the option you would like to use in order to launch an instance on Amazon Web Services (AWS).

 - Docker (For testing purposes only) - Go here for the install guide and skip this page.